 * Events may be canceled in the case of rain.

 - Accommodation: I recommend booking your hotel in Seoul in advance.
 I enjoy my stay at LOTTE City Hotel Myeongdong.
 Amazing view, comfortable bed, spacious room, and perfect location.

-- Tour: You can combine your visit to Gyeongbokgung Palace with N Seoul Tower and Bukchon Hanok Village with a day tour.
+- Tour: You can combine your visit to Gyeongbokgung Palace and Bukchon Hanok Village with a day tour.
 Check availability and read reviews here.